 Feature Matrix

-A head-to-head comparison of documentation capabilities, collaboration features, enterprise functionality, and pricing between GitBook and Slab.
+A side-by-side comparison of documentation capabilities, AI features, collaboration tools, enterprise security, and delivery options across GitBook and Slab.

 | Feature |